altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Altina stared at him gleefully.

-"I'm not injured right!?"
+"I'm not injured right!?"<br/>

-"That's too reckless!"
+"That's too reckless!"<br/>

-"I am healed."
+"I am healed."<br/>

 That's one and a half month earlier than what the lady doctor said!?

 "But, but...
-For the Princess to assume command and to attack through the tunnels..."
+For the Princess to assume command and to attack through the tunnels..."<br/>

-"What, so what you said earlier was a lie?"
+"What, so what you said earlier was a lie?"<br/>

 "Ugh...
-That's not..."
+That's not..."<br/>

 "Alright then, it's decided!
-Leaving me out until the battle is over is too mean!"
+Leaving me out until the battle is over is too mean!"<br/>

 "...
 You are the one being mean.
-My stomach ulcer is killing me."
+My stomach ulcer is killing me."<br/>

-"Watch your health okay?"
+"Watch your health okay?"<br/>

 "You should be the one doing that...
-Well, I will join the infiltration team too."
+Well, I will join the infiltration team too."<br/>

 "Hmmm?
-Regis is fighting too?"
+Regis is fighting too?"<br/>

 "Fighting is impossible...
 I am going on scene to coordinate.
 It would be easier to deal with things if there are problems and increase the success rate...
-So I hope Altina can stay by my side."
+So I hope Altina can stay by my side."<br/>

-"Eh!?"
+"Eh!?"<br/>

 Her face turned red.

-"I will come up with the ideas, you will give the command, that's how a commander should be right?"
+"I will come up with the ideas, you will give the command, that's how a commander should be right?"<br/>

-"That, that's right."
+"That, that's right."<br/>

-"Do you understand?"
+"Do you understand?"<br/>

-"Yes."
+"Yes."<br/>

 Altina kept nodding her head.

 Regis breathed a sigh of relief.
 It was impossible to exclude her from the infiltration team but...

 "Great...
-Then we will be team 4."
+Then we will be team 4."<br/>

-"Huh!?"
+"Huh!?"<br/>

 "Team 1 will fend off the enemy troops, Team 2 will take the cannons, Team 3 will capture the main gate.
 Team 4 will provide aid if any of the other teams face any problems.
-All of them are important, so there shouldn't be anything to be unhappy about right?"
+All of them are important, so there shouldn't be anything to be unhappy about right?"<br/>

 "I want to raise the flag!
-Team 2 is definitely better!!"
+Team 2 is definitely better!!"<br/>

 "...
 Ahhh?
 You are not keeping your promise?
-Didn't you say that you will stay by my side?"
+Didn't you say that you will stay by my side?"<br/>

-"Ugh!?"
+"Ugh!?"<br/>

 Tears welled up in Altina's eyes.